-- e) Employees who are receiving items from students, parents, or the general public. - 3) Goggles or safety glasses will be supplied to: - a) Nurses, health technicians, and/or office staff attending ill or injured students or assisting with medical needs of special education students. - b) Custodians and other employees who use cleaning and sanitizing products, other than surface wipes. - c) Special education teachers and Para educators who assist students with personal needs or assisting with medical needs of special education students. - 4) Face shield (worn with a face mask) will be supplied to: - a) Any staff who must work in close proximity with another person including teachers, Para educators, nurses, and staff involved with wellness checks. - b) Any staff who feel that they need additional protection for their eyes and face. - 5) Face shield with drape will be supplied to: - a) Staff who are hearing-impaired or communicating with a hearing-impaired person. - b) Employees who cannot wear face coverings due to a medical or mental health condition or disability. - 6) Respiratory protection - a) N 95 filtering face masks will be available for voluntary use to all employees who are working indoors or in vehicles with more than one person. - Provide training as indicated in Section 9 of this program - b) Provide a copy of Appendix D of California Code of Regulations, Title 8, Section 5144. - c) Respiratory protection is appropriate in the following situations: - The physical distancing requirements are not feasible with special education students who cannot wear face coverings due to a medical or mental health condition or disability. - During procedures for special education students that may aerosolize potentially infectious material such as saliva or respiratory tract fluids.
+- b) Custodians and other employees who use cleaning and sanitizing products, other than surface wipes. - c) Special education teachers and Para educators who assist students with personal needs or assisting with medical needs of special education students. - d) Food service employees involved in the preparation and/or distribution of food. - 3) Goggles or safety glasses will be supplied to: - a) Nurses, health technicians, and/or office staff attending ill or injured students or assisting with medical needs of special education students. - b) Custodians and other employees who use cleaning and sanitizing products, other than surface wipes. - c) Special education teachers and Para educators who assist students with personal needs or assisting with medical needs of special education students. - 4) Face shield (worn with a face mask) will be supplied to: - a) Any staff who feel that they need additional protection for their eyes and face. - 5) When face masks are required, a face shield with drape will be supplied to: - a) Staff who are hearing-impaired or communicating with a hearing-impaired person. - b) Employees who cannot wear face coverings due to a medical or mental health condition or disability. - 6) Respiratory protection - a) N 95 filtering face masks will be available for voluntary use to all employees who are working indoors or in vehicles with more than one person. - Provide training as indicated in Section 9 of this program - b) Provide a copy of Appendix D of California Code of Regulations, Title 8, Section 5144. - c) Respiratory protection is appropriate in the following situations: - The physical distancing requirements are not feasible with special education students who cannot wear face coverings due to a medical or mental health condition or disability. - During procedures for special education students that may aerosolize potentially infectious material such as saliva or respiratory tract fluids. - 13.
+Reporting, recordkeeping, and access - a.
+Reporting - A serious illness (as defined) or death of an employee, including a COVID-19 serious illness or death, will be report immediately, but not more than eight hours, to Cal/OSHA.
+"Serious illness" means any illness occurring in a place of employment or in connection with any employment that requires inpatient hospitalization for other than medical observation or diagnostic testing.
+Exception: This reporting does not apply to employees while working from home.